angular-package/type/README.md

 * [The Best Way to Type Check in Vanilla JS.](https://javascript.plainenglish.io/the-best-way-to-type-check-in-vanilla-js-55197b4f45ec)
 * [Using JavaScript Symbol.toStringTag for objects types description.](https://dev.to/cherif_b/using-javascript-tostringtag-for-objects-types-description-15hc)

 **Mozilla.org** documentation describes this way of checking as unreliable.
-The problem and at the same time some kind of solution with this approach of checking is, it's possible to change class name of the object.
+The problem and at the same time some kind of solution with this approach of checking is, it's possible to change the class name of the object.

 > *"Using `toString()` in this way is unreliable; objects can change the behavior of `Object.prototype.toString()` by defining a `Symbol.toStringTag` property, leading to unexpected results."* - mozilla.org